 In Kansas, both parents have a duty to support their children.
-Although a court could order one or both parents to make payments, typically the parent without primary residency – meaning, the parent who spends less time with the child(or children) – actually pays support.
+Although a court could order one or both parents to make payments, typically the parent without primary residential custody—meaning, the parent who spends less time with the child(ren)—actually pays support.

 In most cases, child support payments continue until the child turns 18, or sometimes 19 if the child is still in high school.
 Parents could agree to pay for a longer period, too.

 You can estimate a basic amount of child support by using Kansas's child support guidelines, which are based primarily on the child's financial needs and the parents' resources.

 Other financial concerns, such as the cost of the child's health insurance and education, may also impact the amount of support.
 A court can adjust a support amount down or up if doing so would be in the child's best interest.
 Notably, Kansas' child support guidelines changed in January 2020 pursuant to Administrative Order 307.

 To use the guidelines, you need to determine both parents' adjusted gross incomes.
 To do this, you must collect information on both parents' incomes for the past three years.
 For child support purposes, income is all earned and unearned income during a calendar year, regardless of whether it's taxable.

 A parent's income includes his or her salary, wages, commissions, overtime pay, and sometimes bonuses, too.
 It also includes any royalties, tips, rents, dividends, severance pay, and military pensions.
 See Kan.
 Stat.
 Ann. § 23-3002 (2020).